The Wolfless They Rejected

 The pressure in my chest slid up into my throat, not from his grip, but from the emptiness gnawing at my soul.
 Parasite.
 Freeloader.
 That’s what they branded me now that Selene had returned six months ago.

 Tears spilled down my cheeks.
-“No, Jaxon … I’d never hurt Selene—”
+“No, Jaxon… Selene was lying—”

 Smack!

 Another slap, harder, landed on the same spot.
 My cheek burned raw, blood trickling from my mouth.
 This time, it was Heidrich.
-He’d released Selene and now stood over me, his strike swift and merciless.
+He’d released Selene and now stood over me, his eyes were cold.

 “Stop the act.
 You’re just jealous because Selene’s birthday will be celebrated grandly, while you’re nothing.
 Face it, Ellenrie, there’ll never be a party for a wolfless like you.
-Your very presence insults the Mother of the Moon.”
+Your very presence insults Moon Goddess.”

 His words gutted me.
-I never imagined Heidrich, the brother who once shielded me without question, would say something so cruel.
+I never imagined Heidrich, the brother who once spoiled me more than anyone, would say something so cruel.

-As his curse hung in the air, Selene darted forward, clutching the arm of the broad man with the eyepatch, clinging tightly.
-Her sobs grew louder, more theatrical, drawing Heidrich and Jaxon’s attention.
+As his curse hung in the air, Selene darted forward, clutching the arm of the broad man with the eyepatch.
+Her sobs grew louder, drawing Heidrich and Jaxon’s attention.

 “Brothers, please forgive Ellenrie,” she pleaded between broken breaths.
 “She’s just stressed.
 She knows if her wolf doesn’t awaken by next month, she’ll have to leave the Pack.
 Don’t blame her, brother, I’m fine, even if my shoulder hurts so badly…”